How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 On average, YouTubers charge brands anywhere from $10 to $50 per 1000 views.

-For YouTubers with over 1 million subscribers, sponsors can pay anything from $5,000 to over $20,000+ depending on the niche and the deal.
-If you can bag a few sponsorships a year as a YouTuber, this can quickly add up.
+For YouTubers with over 1 million subscribers, sponsors can pay anything from $5,000 to over $20,000+, depending on the niche and the deal.
+This can quickly add up if you can bag a few sponsorships a year as a YouTuber.

 5. Donations